farcasterxyz/hub-monorepo/packages/js/docs/README.md

  * valid signer key would return an object like makeSignerAdd() above *
- * now that we have a valid signer key object, we can use it to interact with hubs */
+ * now that we have a valid signer key object, we can use it to interact with hubs *
+ * the flow of interacting with hub:
+ * 1. create a message with signer key (cast message, reactions message, verification message, etc)
+ * 2. submit the message to the hub
+ * 3. to see all the available function, see the "Functions" part below */

 const dataOptions = {